EmilieAig/BikeProjectTeam7/README.md

       - **For modeling and prediction**: scikit-learn, Prophet (or ARIMA)
       - **For the website**: Flask or Streamlit
 5. The Gantt Diagram\
 We will also create a Gantt Diagram to illustrate the project's timeline and track its progress over time.
-This diagram will help visualize each phase of the project, from data collection to website development, allowing us to monitor deadlines, dependencies, and milestones clearly.
+This diagram will help visualize each phase of the project, from data collection to website development, allowing us to monitor deadlines, dependencies, and milestones clearly.\
+6. Creation of branch:\
+We have created four additional branches, aside from the main branch, allowing each team member to work independently.
+Gradually, we will merge our respective work into the main branch.
+7. Task Distribution for the project \
+To organize our work efficiently, we have established the following task distribution plan:

+    **Planning:**
+    - Emilie handled the creation of the Gantt chart detailing the various stages of the project.
+    - Samira was responsible for writing the README.md file and creating the files that will be used later in the project.
+    - Anne-Laure created a mock-up of the future website.
+    - Qingjian designed a preliminary representation of the graphical map that we aim to achieve as the final result.

+    **Data Processing and Scripts:**
+    - Samira will be in charge of cleaning and structuring the data in the dataprocessing.py file.
+    - Anne-Laure will train these data using a forecasting model in the modeltraining.py file.
+    - Qingjian will handle the generation of charts and maps in the visualisation.py file.
+    - Emilie will be responsible for developing the website script in the webapp.py file.

+    **Multimedia Creation:**
+    - The video representing a cycling race forecast for a specific date will be made by Samira.
+    - The creation of the website will be carried out by Emilie and Anne-Laure.

+    **Verification and Testing:**
+    - Qingjian will perform an initial test to ensure that the project is on the right track.
+    - Anne-Laure will be responsible for the documentation, assisted by another team member depending on the workload and task complexity.

+    **Final Presentation Preparation:**\
+        The presentation slides, as well as the oral preparation, will be created by the entire team.
+This collaborative work will be done progressively as the project advances.\
+        At least one week before the project deadline, a final test will be conducted to ensure the quality of the completed project.